ember-nexus/api/docs/api-endpoints/element/post-index.md

 - `id`: The elements UUID, optional.
 If not set, the API will generate one for you.
 - `start`: The start node's UUID, only required for relations.
 - `end`: The end node's UUID, only required for relations.
-- `data`: Data related to the element in the form of an JSON object.
+- `data`: Data related to the element in the form of an JSON object, optional.
 Restrictions might apply to internally used properties.
-If no properties should be used, send an empty object, e.g. `"data": {}`;

 ```json
 {